TarekCG-s/Bookky/README.md

 If a user forgot his password, he could request a link to change his password.

 # Specifications :
-The website was built with Python and Flask.
+The website was built with Python, Flask , Postgresql, HTML, CSS and Bootstrap 4.

 *run.py:*
   The file from where you can start the app.